-- +Expressing themselves clearly in speaking and writing +Striving for personal best - +Using technology as an educational tool, media device and communication tool - †Possessing a strong foundation in all areas of study - +Thinking creatively and independently
+- Express themselves clearly in thought and word. - Strive for their personal best. - Use technology as an educational tool, media device, and communication tool. - Possess a strong foundation in all areas of study. - Think creatively and independently.

-Involved:
+Involved.
+Therefore they:

-- +Promoting community spirit, service, pride, and patriotism - +Appreciating diversity and individual differences - +Performing acts of charity - †Respecting the natural environment
+- Promote community spirit, service, pride, and patriotism. - Appreciate diversity and individual differences. - Perform acts of charity. - Respect the natural environment.

-Principled:
+Principled.
+Therefore they:

-- +Honest and responsible for their actions - †Demonstrating leadership skills confidently, as positive role models and agents of positive change - +Exhibiting integrity, honesty, and confidence - +Standing up to peer pressure - +Aware of the problems of others and willing to help
+- Take responsibility for their actions. - Demonstrate leadership skills confidently as positive role models, and agents of change. - Exhibit integrity, honesty, and confidence. - Stand up to peer pressure. - Demonstrate empathy and a willingness to help.